jobayer977/javascript-interview-questions/README.md

 	}
 }
 ```

-# 02 Asynchronous Javascript

- ## 2.1 How do you load CSS and JS files dynamically ?
+35. ### How do you load CSS and JS files dynamically ?

 You can create both link and script elements in the DOM and append them as children to the head tag.
 Let's create a function to add script and style resources as below,

 ```javascript